-We are a medical dermatology company committed to the development and commercialization of novel treatments that provide meaningful benefit for people living with skin diseases.
+We are a dermatology therapeutics company committed to the development and commercialization of novel treatments that provide meaningful benefit for people living with skin diseases.
 Our lead product candidate, VP-102, is a proprietary drug-device combination of our novel topical solution of cantharidin, a widely recognized, naturally sourced agent to treat topical dermatological conditions, administered through our single-use precision applicator.
 We are initially developing VP-102 for the treatment of molluscum contagiosum, or molluscum, a highly contagious and primarily pediatric viral skin disease, and common warts.
 There are currently no products approved by the U.S. Food and Drug Administration, or FDA, nor is there an established standard of care for either of these diseases, resulting in significant undertreated populations in two of the largest unmet needs in dermatology.
 In addition to patent protection we are seeking, VP-102 has the potential to be the first FDA-approved product for molluscum and for its active pharmaceutical ingredient, or API, to be characterized as a new chemical entity, or NCE, with the five years of non-patent regulatory exclusivity associated with that designation.
-We also believe VP-102 has the potential to qualify for pediatric exclusivity, which would provide for an additional six months of non-patent exclusivity.
+We also believe VP-102 has the potential to qualify for pediatric exclusivity in common warts, which would provide for an additional six months of non-patent exclusivity.

 In January 2019, we reported positive top-line results from our Phase 3 CAMP-1 and CAMP-2 pivotal trials with VP-102 for the treatment of molluscum.
 Both clinical trials evaluated the safety and efficacy of VP-102 compared to placebo.
 In each trial, we observed that a clinically and statistically significant proportion of subjects treated with VP-102 achieved complete clearance of all treatable molluscum lesions compared to subjects treated with placebo.
 VP-102 was well-tolerated in both trials, with no serious adverse events reported in VP-102 treated subjects.
-We plan to submit a new drug application, or NDA, to the FDA for VP-102 for the treatment of molluscum in the second half of 2019.
+Based on the results from these trials, we submitted a new drug application, or NDA, to the FDA for VP-102 for the treatment of molluscum in September 2019.
+In November 2019, we received notice that the FDA accepted the NDA for filing, with a Prescription Drug User Fee Act, or PDUFA, goal date of July 13, 2020.
 CAMP-1 was conducted under a special protocol assessment, or SPA, agreement with the FDA.
-We also have an ongoing Phase 2 clinical trial of VP-102 for the treatment of common warts (COVE-1).
-We expect to report top-line results from this trial in the second quarter of 2019.
-In addition, we plan to initiate a Phase 2 trial with VP-102 in external genital warts in the first half of 2019.
-We also expect to submit an investigational new drug application, or IND, for VP-103 in plantar warts in the second half of 2019.
-We retain exclusive, royalty-free rights to our product candidates across all indications.
+In June 2019, we announced positive topline results from our COVE-1 Phase 2 open label clinical trial of VP-102 for the treatment of verruca vulgaris, or common warts.
+Based on the results of the COVE-1 trial, and following an End-of-Phase 2 meeting with the FDA we plan to initiate two Phase 3 clinical trials in the first half of 2020.